GlassAndOneHalf/nhs-query-api/README.md

 To stop the application, simply perform an interrupt with `Ctrl-C`.

+Dependencies
+---
+- [http4s](https://github.com/http4s/http4s) is used to implement the REST API.
+- [Circe](https://github.com/circe/circe) is used for parsing and handling JSON data.
+- [Apache Lucene](https://lucene.apache.org/core/) is used for indexing and performing document queries.

 Potential Improvements
 ---
 Due to time constraints, there are some improvements that could be made to this application.